 Canadian ski resorts range from tiny backcountry operations British Columbia, to ultra-modern, mega-resorts like Banff in the West, or Mont Tremblant in the East.
 You won't find the huge, multi-valley lift-systems that you'd get skiing in Italy, or the biggest ski areas of the French Alps, but you will find huge variety—from "mom & pop" ski hills in Saskatchewan to the sophisticated, French-speaking ski resorts outside Quebec City.

-While we can't possibly encompass everything that's best about Canadian ski resorts in a single list, we can recommend ten excellent places to start your search.
+While we can't possibly encompass everything that's best about Canadian ski resorts in a single list, we can recommend these 12 as excellent places to start your search.
 These, according to our team of well-travelled experts, are the best places to take a ski holiday in Canada this winter.

 Big White, British Columbia